lee0c/lee0c.github.io/_posts/2024-08-10-rescue-trans-rescue.md

 ---

-For any item in the exhibit, a buyer may choose to pay beyond base price. **Decision point**: I am uncertain whether this should be considered a flat donation to TR on top, or whether the artist’s commission should apply to this too.
-Prospective artists please give me your thoughts!!
+For any item in the exhibit, a buyer may choose to pay beyond base price.
+The artist’s commission will be applied to this as well.

----

-On further reflection: I am leaning towards artist’s commission applying to any overhead pay on a piece of art.

 Here’s why: